GoldenThrust/Virtual-Bank/README.md

 ## Project Status

-The API is mostly finished, and I am currently working on the frontend which might not work due to recent changes.
+The API is mostly finished, and I am currently working on the frontend, which might not work as expected due to recent changes.
 <!-- It is now possible to make transfers and deposits on the frontend with real-time updates and chart visualization of transactions. -->

 ![Virtual Bank Dashboard](sample/sample.gif)